18F/cv_faq/_content/diagnostic-panels/what-equipment-will-labs-need.md

 ---
-title: What other equipment will labs need to perform tests using the diagnostic panel?
+title: What equipment will labs need to perform tests using the diagnostic panel?
 category: diagnostic-panels
 layout: post
 date: March 17, 2020